15 Small Business Ideas for Teens That Actually Make Money

 • Watching pets while owners travel

-Startup cost: $0
+Estimated Startup Cost: $0

-Earning potential: $10-$25 per visit
+Earning Potential: $10-$25 per visit

-Skills needed: Full responsibility and patience
+Skills Needed: Full responsibility and patience

 Pet owners keep calling you back once you gain their trust.
 That’s the best part of this business idea.

-3. Babysitting Services
+2. Babysitting Services

 Babysitting services